brian978/ZF2-CommonLibrary/README.md

 for each method that interacts with the database?

-How can we return the result from the ResultProcessor without calling methods from the TableGateway and ResultProcessor? (except for the ones that return the cache object)
+How can we return the result from the ResultProcessor without calling methods from the TableGateway and ResultProcessor using the cache? (except for the ones that return the cache object)